mlambert125/new-java-curriculum/content/git-collab/_index.md

    thread.
 6. Once you are satisfied with the changes, you can approve the pull request by clicking the "Review changes" button and selecting "Approve".

+### Check for Understanding

+- How do you leave comments on specific lines of code in a pull request?

+    Answer: You can leave comments on specific lines of code by clicking the "+" icon next to the line number in the "Files changed" tab of the pull request.

+- How do you approve a pull request after reviewing it?

+    Answer: You can approve a pull request by clicking the "Review changes" button and selecting "Approve".

 ![review-pull-request](review-pull-request.png)